 2014: The Margot and Thomas Pritzker Graduate Fellowship is established to attract, retain, and provide critical merit-based funding for exceptional graduate students at SAIC.

 2014: The Diane v.
-S. and Robert M. Levy Scholarship is created by Art Institute of Chicago Chair, Robert M. Levy and his wife Diane, to provide need-based funding for undergraduate students attending SAIC.
+S. and Robert M. Levy Scholarship is created by former Art Institute of Chicago Chair, Robert M. Levy and his wife Diane, to provide need-based funding for undergraduate students attending SAIC.

 2015: The HOLLY HUNT Graduate Merit Fellowships are established to provide merit-based funding for graduate students.